will-lancer/general-latex-stuff/Lab template/README.md

 Overview of files included:
 * `lab template.tex`: this is the file you will be editing.
 It has all of the stuff you need for editing and doing the lab.
-* `labby boi`: this is the formatting file.
+* `labby boi.tex`: this is the formatting file.
 You will need to load it into the thing you're using to write LaTeX in.
 * `error calc div.py`: this is a super quick py file I made to do error propagation calculations for me.
 This is used for division, as you might guess from the name.
 * `error calc mult.py`: this is a py file used for multiplication error propagation.